vipulnaik/diet-exercise-health/profile-information/health-profile.md

 Lp(a) particles are a particular kind of LDL particle that have an additional apolipoprotein attached to them called apoliprotein (a) (Apo (a)) (in addition to Apo B).
-This is different from apo A (capital A) which is the apolipoprotein found on HDL particles.
-Confusingly, the term Lp(a) is also used for the gene that codes for apo (a).
-This gene varies quite a bit between individuals, and that variation drives variation in the exact structure of apo (a) for a given individual.
+This is different from Apo A (capital A) which is the apolipoprotein found on HDL particles.
+Confusingly, the term Lp(a) is also used for the gene that codes for Apo (a).
+This gene varies quite a bit between individuals, and that variation drives variation in the exact structure of Apo (a) for a given individual.
 This variation in structure in turn affects the concentration of Lp (a).
 [This video](https://peterattiamd.com/benoitarsenault/) goes into a lot of